montali/MLEngineerSummary/Machine Learning.md

 ### Partitioning

-To compute errors significantly, we should split the dataset into **traning set** (used to generate the model) and **test set**, used to compute the _test set error_.
+To compute errors significantly, we should split the dataset into **training set** (used to generate the model) and **test set**, used to compute the _test set error_.
 We can add a **validation set**, that will allow us to evaluate the model (for example after pruning or hyperparameter tuning) for tuning, which will then be followed by the test set.

 We define the training/test and training/validation/test splits as **Holdout**.
-An alternative is represented by **Cross Validation** (k-fold), which randomly partitions the training set in $k$ subsets, and performs $k$ iterations uysing one of the subsets for test and the others for training.
+An alternative is represented by **Cross Validation** (k-fold), which randomly partitions the training set in $k$ subsets, and performs $k$ iterations using one of the subsets for test and the others for training.
 The results of tests are merged, and the final model is generated using the entire training set.

 ![kfold](./res/kfold.png)